hashicorp/vault/website/source/guides/identity/secure-intro.html.md

 therefore, only the ***trusted entities*** should have an access to your secrets.

 If you can securely get the first secret from an originator to a consumer, all subsequent secrets transmitted between this originator and consumer can be authenticated with the trust established by the successful distribution and user of that first secret.
+Getting the first secret to the consumer, is the ***secure introduction*** challenge.

 ![Secure Introduction](/assets/images/vault-secure-intro-1.png)